Scope-Infrastructure-Calismalari/devops-cicd/ch02-ci-vs-cd-vs-cd.md

 ## Disadvantages of Continuous Integration

-Here are the cons/ disadvantages of continuous integration:
+Here are the cons/disadvantages of continuous integration:

 - Initial setup time and training is required to get acquainted with Cl server
 - Well-developed test-suite required many resources for Cl server.